jtlapp/subtap/README.md

                        breakpoints at start of each root subtest.
 Sets -t0.

   --debug-port=<p>     Set default debug port to <p> instead of 5858.
 Useful in
-                       SUBTAP_ARGS to shorten --debug and --debug-brk arguments.
+                       SUBTAP_DEFAULT_ARGS to shorten --debug and --debug-brk.

   -e --log-exceptions  Catch and report subtest exceptions as failed assertions.
                        Root test exceptions always terminate the run because